Coronavirus: can I still drive my car?

 When can I drive my car?

-If you live in England, you should not drive across the border into any other UK nation to undertake exercise.
-If you are caught by the police attempting to cross the border, you are likely to be fined and turned back.
+While the rules are similar across the UK, it’s worth noting that you should avoid visiting other countries within it.
+If you live in England, you should not drive into Wales or Scotland to undertake exercise in particular beauty spots.
+If you’re caught by the police attempting to cross the border, you’re likely to be fined and turned back.

 Can I still drive my car by myself?